chapel-lang/chapel/doc/rst/language/spec/modules.rst

 If an ``only`` list is left empty or an ``except`` list is followed by :math:`*` then no symbols are made available to the scope without prefix.

-A type may be listed in a ``limitation clause`` for a use of a module which contains tertiary method definitions for that type.
-Listing the type in this way will impact the visibility of such methods in scopes where the ``use`` statement is visible.
-These methods cannot be specified in a ``limitation-clause`` on their own.
-Methods and fields defined in the type's definition or secondary methods defined in the same scope as the type are already visible to any instance of the type, see :ref:`Method_Calls`.
+When the ``limitation-clause`` for a use of a module contains a type, the visibility of its tertiary methods that are defined in that module, if any, are affected in the same way as the visibility of the type itself.
+Methods cannot be specified in a ``limitation-clause`` on their own.
+Fields, and primary and secondary methods are visible to any instance of the type regardless of use statements, see :ref:`Method_Calls`.

 Within an ``only`` list, a visible symbol from that module may optionally be given a new name using the ``as`` keyword.
 This new name will be usable from the